Nationwide Title IX Workplace Employment Discrimination Attorneys

 Title IX attorneys Felice Duffy and Paul Thomas are passionate about enforcing Title IX provisions to address and eliminate workplace discrimination in educational institutions.
-If you believe your rights have been violated in your role as an employee or student-employee, please call Duffy Law, LLC at 203-946-2000 today for a free consultation.
+If you believe your rights have been violated in your role as an employee or student-employee, please call Duffy Law, LLC at 203-946-2000 today for a consultation.

 Types of Discrimination and Harassment

 Employees and student-employees have many different rights under Title IX, including the right to be free from gender discrimination and sexual harassment.
 The law defining exactly what constitutes workplace discrimination and harassment based on sex is complex, but at its essence, it’s “treating someone . . . unfavorably because of that person’s sex.”
 The federal EEOC’s introductory page puts it this way: “The law forbids discrimination when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.”